 Sweeteners activate the same neural reward pathways as sugar.
 When you consume artificial sweeteners, you are interfering with your body’s natural reward centers.
 You eat and crave sweet things because sweet foods in the natural environment usually mean loads of quick calories.

 But alternative sweeteners provide incomplete satisfaction by sending mixed signals through the metabolic system; The first signal is that you’ve eaten something sweet.
 The second is that you haven’t actually consumed the calories associated with the sweetness.
 The body responds by seeking more calories.

 Common artificial sweeteners including aspartame, sucralose, or saccharin, cause insulin resistance by fertilizing toxic gut bacteria (firmicutes).

 This bacteria takes energy from your food and stores it as fat.
 After a 5-day research period where participants were fed the FDA’s maximum dose of saccharine, 60% developed glucose intolerance.
 Stevia, monk fruit, xylitol, or erythritol are probably better choices.

 Dangers of Sugar: The Takeaway

 This chronically high level of sugar consumption is a direct factor in numerous diseases and disorders, including diabetes, heart disease, cancer, infertility, and various autoimmune and neurodegenerative diseases.

 Therefore sugar is dangerous.

-To reduce and avoid sugar there are many different sugar-free and low-carb diet options.
+There are many different sugar-free and low-carb diet options to reduce and avoid sugar.
 Studies suggest that a low-carb, high-fat ketogenic diet can reduce sugar cravings while reducing the severity and even reversing diseases and other common problems associated with high sugar consumption.